tamada/lioss/README.md

 ## Description

-Generally, OSS projects have a license.
+Generally, OSS projects have licenses.
-The license grants permissions to users for using, modifying, and sharing the software.
+The licenses grant permissions to users for using, modifying, and sharing the software.
-The users of the software must follow the terms shown in the license.
+The users of the software must follow the terms shown in the licenses.

 On the other hand, today's software generally has some dependencies.
 Additionally, dependant software has some dependencies, too.